bgiranzumrut/giran_zumrut_busra_coding_assignment11/README.md

 3- Work Directory

-* All the application files will be hosted in a directory inside the Docker container, named giran_zumrut_busra_coding.
+* All the application files will be hosted in a directory inside the Docker container, named giran_zumrut_busra_site.

 * Expose port 7775 for the application